malatesh10/usb-device-driver/README.md

       $echo 1 > /proc/sys/kernel/sysrq
       $echo x > /proc/sysrq-trigger

-InfoII: Before insert this module, request to remove mas storage driver with command like
+Info II: Before insert this module, request to remove mas storage driver with command like
       $sudo rmmod uas usb_storage;
       Only by removing usb_storage, probe function will be called